 Maybe owning and managing rental properties isn’t appealing to you.
 Or you don’t want to put a lot of cash into investing.

 Crowd-funded real estate investing is similar to peer-to-peer lending.
 The idea is that you are part of a group of people who pool their money with other investors.

 The work on your part with this type of investing is minimal.
 However, you still have the potential to make a serious profit from real estate investing.

 There are many platforms for investing in real estate via crowd-funding.
-I’m going to talk about six of the biggest today.
+I’m going to talk about ten of the biggest today.